Swedish Doctors for Human Rights

-Swedish Doctors for Human Rights (SWEDHR) is a Sweden-based non-governmental organization (NGO) that previously researched and published opinion pieces on international affairs, and campaigned in support of doctors and anti-war activists persecuted or imprisoned on issues of civil liberties and freedom of expression.
+Swedish Doctors for Human Rights (SWEDHR), (official name Swedish Professors and Doctors for Human Rights) is a Sweden-based non-governmental organization (NGO) that previously researched and published opinion pieces on international affairs, and campaigned in support of doctors and anti-war activists persecuted or imprisoned on issues of civil liberties and freedom of expression.
 SWEDHR claimed to shed light on "health issues of war crimes & Human Rights abuses worldwide",[1] and it acknowledged to be an “alternative NGO” with regard to mainstream organizations.
 Ensuing, the views presented in its publications tended to differ from, or contradicted, those of Human Rights Watch, Amnesty International Sweden and other organizations.
 Up to mainly 2019, SWEDHR's primary focus has been the Julian Assange international case.
 During 2020 and onwards, the focus of the organization has been solely on issues around the Covid-19 pandemic.